UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week16/lecture16p1.md

  1. Final chance to resubmit your Part 3 (3.4) -- Dec 18
  1. Submit video about final project -- Dec 18

-**Please be aware these are hard deadlines -- no extensions available**
+**Please be aware these are hard deadlines -- no extensions, no late assignments available**

 note:
 go to pages!!